tidepodz/tidepodz.github.io/_pages/platform.md

 #### 🔧 Infrastructure & Growth

 As Idaho Falls continues to grow, it’s critical that our roads, utilities, and public spaces keep pace.
-I will advocate for responsible, long-term planning that prevents overburdening our existing systems.
-From smoother traffic flow to well-maintained parks and reliable utilities, smart infrastructure investments will keep our city strong and livable for years to come.
+I will advocate for responsible, long-term planning through reasonalbe impact fees that prevents overburdening our existing systems.
+Smart infrastructure investments will keep our city strong and livable for years to come.

 #### 📈 Economic Development